A big part of protecting our harbour is stopping untreated pollutants from getting into the harbour and streams through the stormwater system.

 These common household pollutants are now banned from the stormwater system:

-Cleaning products: Tip washing water either down the sink or onto your lawn or garden.
+Cleaning products: Tip washing water either down the sink (which goes to the wastewater system) or onto your lawn or garden.
 Take any unneeded cleaning products to the landfill in a sealed container.

 Water-blasting waste: Water run-off can go onto your garden or lawn.
 Paint flakes should be collected and put in your household rubbish.
 Older houses may have lead-based paint, so always collect and dispose of flakes carefully.